 Make us some chow-chow - nothin’ goes to waste.

-other spellings: relish, pickled relish, garden pickle, chow-chow on beans, jar of homemade chow-chow, and pass the chow-chow
+variations: relish, pickled relish, garden pickle, chow-chow on beans, jar of homemade chow-chow, pass the chow-chow

 ★ Chow-chow varies from family to family - some make it sweeter, some hotter.
 But it’s always a way to stretch the garden and add flavor to beans or greens. ★